micgzcan/Cybersecurity-Projects/OverTheWire/Bandit.md

 Bandit is an OverTheWire lab that focuses on the shell (SSH).

+The levels' instructions, hints, and connection info can be found on the official OverTheWire - Bandit page: [OverTheWire](https://overthewire.org/wargames/bandit/)

 I used a Kali Linux VM to solve all the levels.

 ## Level 0